Addepar/ember-json-viewer/CONTRIBUTING.md

 Visit the tests in the browser at localhost:4200/tests.

-Alternatively, run tests via CLI with: `pnpm test`
+Alternatively, run tests via CLI with: `cd test-app/ && pnpm test`

 ## Running the docs application